'Antarctica Melts,' NASA Says, Showing Effects Of A Record Warm Spell

 On Eagle Island, the biggest loss of ice and snow came on Feb.
 6, when an inch of snowpack melted, according to NASA's climate models.
 By Feb.
 11, the island had lost four inches of snow.

-"I haven't seen melt ponds develop this quickly in Antarctica," said Mauri Pelto, a glaciologist at Nichols College, in NASA's news release about the phenomenon.
+"I haven't seen melt ponds develop this quickly in Antarctica," Mauri Pelto, a glaciologist at Nichols College, said in NASA's news release about the phenomenon.

-The 65-degree temperature was reported by Argentina's research station at Esperanza Base.
+The nearly 65-degree temperature was reported by Argentina's research station at Esperanza Base.
 Experts at the World Meteorological Organization are still verifying the record.
-The agency calls the Antarctic Peninsula near South America one of the fastest-warming regions on Earth, with average temperatures rising almost 3°C over the past 50 years.
+The agency calls the Antarctic Peninsula near South America one of the fastest-warming regions on Earth, with average temperatures rising almost 3 degrees Celsius (37.4 degrees Fahrenheit) over the past half century.

 "These warm events are occurring more frequently" in that part of the peninsula, says Alexandra Isern, head of Antarctic sciences at the National Science Foundation.

-Discussing the NASA images Friday, Isern also cautions, "we have to understand that that those images were taken about as far north in Antarctica as you can get.
+Discussing the NASA images Friday, Isern also cautions, "We have to understand that that those images were taken about as far north in Antarctica as you can get.
 So if any place is going to have those melt ponds, that's certainly going to be one place."

-Still, Isern says, it's surprising to see such a rapid and dramatic shrinkage of snow and ice.
+Still, she says, it's surprising to see such a rapid and dramatic shrinkage of snow and ice.

-"You see those sort of things in Greenland and in the Arctic more often than you see them in the Antarctic," she says.
+"You see those sort of things in Greenland and in the Arctic more often than you see them in the Antarctic," Isern says.

-Because the recent warmup lasted for more than a week, Isern says, researchers are left to face a troubling question: "Are we starting to see these warm events also lasting longer than they did before?"
+Because the recent warmup lasted for more than a week, she says, researchers are left with a troubling question: "Are we starting to see these warm events also lasting longer than they did before?"

-The answer to that, she said, could hold far-ranging impacts for the area, including the possibility that new invasive species could gain a foothold in Antarctica if its climate becomes more forgiving.
+The answer to that, Isern says, could have far-ranging impacts for the area, including the possibility that new invasive species could gain a foothold in Antarctica if its climate becomes more forgiving.

 Isern agrees with NASA's assessment that a number of weather conditions combined to create the unusually warm temperatures in the Antarctic's northern point.